BBualdo/kanban-task-manager/README.md

 48. Added possibility to Log Out.
 49. I refused using **Next.js** App Router.
 Now `Login` component is rendered conditionally whenever user is logged in or not.
 50. Added Google Provider for loggin in with Google Account.
+51. Handled and displayed some common errors when providing invalid email or password, or when user doesn't exist.

 ### Built with